Ephellon/game-store-catalog/README.md

 ## About

-This is a catalog of PlayStation&reg;, Xbox&reg;, and Nintendo&reg; games.
+This is a catalog of PlayStation&reg;, Xbox&reg;, Nintendo&reg;, and Steam&reg; games.
 In lieu of there being no public API, this is a scrape from each store.

 **Not updated regularly.**